vdchs/zmk-config-totem/readme.md

 There is a key override for `,` and `.` in place to convert `<>` into an inroll.

 ## Combo layer
-With only 22 keys, not all keys fit into the base layer.
+With so few keys, not all keys fit into the base layer.
 There are basically 2 different solutions.
 I tried a secondary alpha layer but found it limiting my typing speed.

 Instead, I shifted the layout towards combos using 2 neighbouring keys.
 There are a lot of them.